 The Starr King Emergent Educational Design centers education on the transformative power of relationships and honors the “interdependent web of all existence.”
-Each each student works in relationship with a core faculty advisor who guides and accompanies their learning process.
-Cohort groups invite students into creative interchange with one another.
+Each student works in relationship with a faculty advisor who guides and accompanies their learning process.
+Study groups, rituals and spiritual practices programs invite students into creative interchange with one another.
 Courses, immersions, internships and fieldwork projects relate theological studies to the lived realities of specific communities, cultures and traditions.

 Working within a counter-oppressive and multi-religious framework, Starr King students and faculty continually consider the relationships and intersections of religions, the arts, race, class, gender, embodiment, ecologies, cultural representations, sexualities, spiritual practices, justice and peace issues, technologies, and global economic realities.
 In the preparation of religious leaders for the 21st century, none of these can be treated as peripheral or “add on” considerations, because of all these issues are integral to the realities, beauty, and complexity of human life, understood as a relational whole.